abdulmahejabeen/Pima-Indians-Diabetes-Dataset/README.md

 In particular, all patients here are females at least 21 years old (minimum age in the dataset).

 ## Methods
-The dataset have nine columns(variables/attributes) in which there are eight independent variables (Pregnancies,Glucose,Blood Pressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age) and one dependent variable (Outcome).
+The dataset have nine columns(variables/attributes).

+- Independent attributes are Pregnancies,Glucose,Blood Pressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age
+- Dependent variable is Outcome.

 - In the Dataset the data is unbalanced.
 The number of non-diabetic (outcome = 0) is 500 the number of diabetic (outcome = 1) is 268.
 Some the oversampling techniques like SMOTE (Synthetic Minority Over-sampling Technique) can be used for further analysis.
 - Some of the variables do not contain any null values (missing values).
 However, this can not be true.
 The variables Insulin,SkinThickness,BloodPressure,BMI,Glucose have zero values.